Roy Kinikinilau: Japan

 Kinikinilau left New Zealand in 2007 to sign in Japan with the Ricoh Black Rams.
-He has remained with the team through 2010-11, where he scored 5 tries in 9 appearances.
+He has remained with the team through 2010-11, where he scored 5 tries in 9 appearances before retiring in 2015.

 Rugby Sevens

 Kinikinilau was a dynamic rugby sevens player who exploded onto the international scene in style, scoring 37 tries in 7 competitions in 2002 and 2003.
 He continued as an elite sevens player through 2007, when he helped New Zealand win the 2006-07 IRB Sevens World Series.

+Since retiring from rugby, Kinikinlau runs and operates a cleaning business in Perth, WA, Kinikleen.